Updated 10:20 a.m.

 Gym’s office said this week she thought the administration’s promised review of the devices was still ongoing — and wasn’t aware two more had already been installed.

 Henon: ‘I want them in all my rec centers’

 It took six months for Parks & Rec to survey its system and determine whether to keep the audio-based youth repellents.
-Deputy Commissioner Palantino said she talked to rec center leaders, Parks & Rec staffers and city councilmembers.
+Palantino said she talked to rec center leaders, Parks & Rec staffers and city councilmembers.

 Who didn’t the department talk to?
 Teens.
 Palantino confirmed that Parks & Rec’s teen advisory councils were not included in the review process.

 “Unfortunately not everyone is as respectful of public property as they should be,” Palantino said.
 “We’ve had vandalism, we’ve had people burn our play equipment down, we’ve had graffiti and broken windows.
 Our intent is to prevent that from happening.”